dpmj/alcazar/README.md

 - [ ] Inconsistent skips above and below floats, too much space sometimes.
 - [ ] Inconsistent skips above and below titles sometimes
-- [ ] In listings, for some reason the comments of lots of `%` are bugged.
+- [x] In listings, for some reason the comments of lots of `%` are bugged.
+- [X] Page style not consistent in opening

+## Known issues

+- For the two-column table of contents `minitoc` is used, which seems to be abandoned.